flowersteam/mlagents-environments/README.md

 This repository contains a set of [unity ml-agent](https://github.com/Unity-Technologies/ml-agents) environments meant to be used in curiosity-based exploration algorithms, e.g. exploration without extrinsic reward.

-## Features

-* New environments designed with Unity 2018.4.2f1 version
-* ML-Agents 0.7 version
-* Python 3.6
-* Linux & Mac only

 ## Flower's environments

 1. [PushBlocks](docs/Environments/PushBlocks.md)